dwyl/start-here/questions.md

 ## 10. What was the most difficult decision or challenge you have faced?

+Describe an instance where you had to make a decision or faced a challenge that was particularly difficult.

 ```sh
 # my most difficult decision or challenge was: